DavidRavnsborg/velocity-limits/README.md

 # My Notes

+### April 14, 2021
+line 687 of the output-test.txt has an extra line with the value: {"id":"6928","customer_id":"562","accepted":true}
+It is the only discrepancy between output.txt and output-test.txt.
+There appears to be a duplicate id on the same customer, so see why it wasn't filtered out.

 ### April 13, 2021
-Just create versions 1 and 2.
-That will accomplish the easily extensible design I'm going for, while keeping complexity and number of new language features I need to learn and utilize this week to a minimum.
+Create only version 1, but design it using an interface that can be used by other versions for the persistence layer (I.e. if the persistence layer was a DB, the Go wrapper for it could implement the Limits interface).
+That will accomplish the easily extensible design I'm going for, while keeping complexity low, as this project is already taking quite a bit of my afterwork time.
+I'd rather polish the core design and testing of this app than try to cram more features into it.

 ### April 11, 2021
 Completed Go crash course.
 Start by creating the simplest version of the application.